 Have you ever wondered how to get on the first page of Google in 24 hours?
 Well, wonder no more.
 I’m going to tell you precisely what you need to do!
-The process is straightforward to execute.
-All it takes is a little bit of time and effort from your end.
+The process is straightforward to execute, and all it takes is a little bit of time and effort from your end.
 If this sounds like something that interests you, read on!

 Signup for Keyword Tracking Software